hbayramov/Buffer-Overflow/README.md

 ```

+0 - No randomization.
+Everything is static.
+1 - Conservative randomization.
+Shared libraries, stack, mmap(), VDSO and heap are randomized.
+2 - Full randomization.
+In addition to elements listed in the previous point, memory managed through brk() is also randomized.

+randomize_va_space value will be set to 2 after reboot.
+We can disable ASR permanently by adding `sudo nano /etc/sysctl.d/01-disable-aslr.conf` containing `kernel.randomize_va_space=0`

 The gcc compiler has a protection scheme called "Stack Guard".
 BOF attacks will not work with this scheme.
 We have to add `fno-stack-protector` option to our command.

 `$ gcc -fno-stack-protector -z exestack -g -o sample sample.c`